 What’s the best protein powder?

-I personally think that choosing a protein powder should be based on both taste and quality (and FYI: I have yet to meet a protein powder that I can stomach the taste of).
+I personally think that choosing a protein powder should be based on both taste and quality.
 Choose the one you like, and that has the least amount of sugar in it.

 In terms of quality, whey protein is the gold standard for digestibility.
 But if you can’t tolerate it, any other protein powder will do.

 Some vegan protein powders are low in some of the essential amino acids, but if your sole source of dietary protein is NOT protein powder, which I hope it’s not, then honestly, your diet will fill these gaps.

 It’s important to get enough protein in your diet, but rest assured that you’re probably doing that without having to count grams and ounces.
-Eat a variety of food, and make sure you spread your protein throughout the day for optimal usage!
+Eat a variety of food, and make sure you spread your protein throughout the day for optimal usage and satiety.